HelloJohnito/Eventurebrite/README.md

     <img src="docs/ReadMePicture/CategorySection.png" alt="Category Section" />
 </p>

 Users are able to search events by categories by toggling individual category on the browse page.
-On click, the EventBrowse component dispatches the `filterByCategory` action which sends an ajax request to the 'GET' controller.
+On click, the EventBrowse component dispatches the `filterByCategory` action which sends an AJAX request to the 'GET' controller.
 The controller then filters the data from the data base, using active record queries.
 Then sends back a success and a JSON object to the Redux Store.

 Code Sample of the active record query used for event category:
 Note: the '?' is used to prevent CSRF injections into the data base.